huggingface/blog/deploy-tfserving-kubernetes.md

 - Performing deployment with the manifests with a utility [`kubectl`](https://kubernetes.io/docs/reference/kubectl/).

 Let’s go over each of these steps.
-We assume you already have a billing-enabled GCP project if you’re using GKE.
-Also, note that you’d need to install the [`gcloud`](https://cloud.google.com/sdk/gcloud) utility for performing the deployment on GKE.

 ## Provisioning a Kubernetes cluster on GKE